Play to Win

 • Succession planning and expanding the number of relationships

-Although it should not be the purpose of forming a client team, most firms also find a formal team will result in additional work and cross-selling opportunities.
+Although it should not be the driving purpose of forming a client team, most firms also find that a formal team will result in additional work and cross-selling opportunities.

-Whether or not your firm has a formal client team program, anyone can employ the model.
+Whether your firm has a formal client team program or not, anyone can use the model.
 When putting together a team for a particular client, start with the people who currently service the client — usually considered the “core” members of the team.
 Then add:

-• Those who might be able to make a contribution to the client’s cause or to your internal discussions, such as the firm’s HR manager if it’s a staffing company or your firm’s IT Director if it is a tech company.
+• Subject matter experts.
+Those who might be able to make a contribution to the client’s cause or to your internal discussions, such as the firm’s HR manager if it’s a staffing company or your firm’s IT Director if it is a tech company.

-• Other administrative people who would benefit from hearing discussions about the client and its needs — administrative assistants, accounts payable staff, etc.
+• Supporting staff.
+Other business and administrative staff who would benefit from hearing discussions about the client and its needs — administrative assistants, billing coordinators, accounts payable, and so on.

 Potential Team Activities